learn-static/digital-exhibit-lab/pages/project/metadata.md

 - five already digitized items selected from the digital collections --> your "curated objects".

 Both digitized and curated objects will be described using the same metadata template.
-To create your metadata for the project, you will first make a copy of the metadata template "dcm_metadata_template" in Google Drive:
+To create your metadata for the project, you will first make a copy of the metadata template "metadata_template" in Google Drive:

-[DCM Metadata Template](https://docs.google.com/spreadsheets/d/16ZxZ7yhFVne6rChY7frpzDN94sthAKsRU1UOvprwgzk/copy?usp=sharing){:.btn .btn-outline-success target="_blank" rel="noopener"}
+[Metadata Template](https://docs.google.com/spreadsheets/d/16ZxZ7yhFVne6rChY7frpzDN94sthAKsRU1UOvprwgzk/copy?usp=sharing){:.btn .btn-outline-success target="_blank" rel="noopener"}
 {:.text-center}

 Describe your digitized objects and curated items in **your copy** of the template, following the guidelines below.